sidonieB/Workflows/3_from_sequences_to_phylogenies.md

 # run MAFFT on all genes from the list:
 parallel --eta "mafft --localpair --adjustdirectionaccurately --maxiterate 1000 {} > {}.aligned.fasta" :::: genenames.txt
 ```
-This is just an example, look at the documentation to chose adequate options!
-Note the "--adjustdirectionaccurately" option, which reverse complement sequences if necessary.

-As well as running MAFFT with the GNU-Parallel command, it’s possible, as with HybPiper, to run this in parallel on a cluster as a simple array job using one CPU for each gene, for instance through slurm.
-See the [slurm cheat sheet](https://github.com/sidonieB/Workflows/blob/main/Slurm_cheat_sheet.md).

-Alternatively, for aligning big alignments MAFFt has a –thread option that can be set to the number of cores on your machine.
+For aligning big alignments MAFFt has a –thread option that can be set to the number of cores on your machine.
 Explained [here](https://mafft.cbrc.jp/alignment/software/multithreading.html).
 There is also a [MPI version](https://mafft.cbrc.jp/alignment/software/mpi.html).